Invtron-DAO/DAO-Contract/README.md

 #### **delegate**

-* **Purpose:** Allows a user to delegate their INV voting power to another address or to themselves. **You must delegate to yourself to vote directly.**
+* **Purpose:** Allows a user to delegate their INV voting power to another address or to themselves.
+By default, voting power is self-delegated; call this only to delegate to another address or to reset back to self with `delegate(address(0))`.
 * **Notes:** Reverts with `Errors.TokensLocked()` if called before `tokenUnlockTime`.
 * **Inputs:**
   * delegatee (address): The address to delegate voting power to.